botsquad/bubble-match/README.md

 - `[Start]` Matches the start of a sentence
 - `[End]` Matches the end of a sentence

-   Note that sentences are always matched individually.

 - Word collections ("concepts")
-  - `~food` matches any token in the `food` collection.
-Collection resolution is done at expression parse time.
+  - `@food` matches any token in the `food` collection.
+  - `@food.subcat` matches any token in the given subcategory.

+Concept compilation is done as part of the parse phase; the concepts compiler must must return an `{m, f, a}` triple.
+In runtime, this MFA is called while matching, and thus, it must be a fast function.

 ### Rule modifiers